dev-bootcamp-2019/final-project-hansenlin/README.md

 npm install -g truffle
 ```

-Make certain that ganache is listening port 8545, this is important.
+Make certain that ganache is listening on port 8545, this is important.
 Open a terminal window and start up the local private blockchain.

 ```sh
 ganache-cli